-- (b) testify on any matter relevant and material to the issues involved; - (c) introduce evidence and exhibits relevant and material to the issues involved, provided that the provisions of these regulations concerning telephone hearings shall govern the introduction of documentary evidence at such a telephone hearing; - (d) call and examine any party or witness on any matter relevant and material to the issues involved: - (e) cross-examine any opposing party or witness on any matter relevant and material to the issues involved even if such matter was not covered in direct examination of such party or witness; - (f) impeach any party; - (g) impeach any witness regardless of which party first called such witness to testify; - (h) object to questions, the introduction of evidence, or the conduct of the hearing, provided the reason for any such objection is specified at the time of the objection; - (i) rebut the evidence and testimony against such party; - (j) present oral argument on the issues involved; - (k) briefly summarize such party's position concerning the appeal at the conclusion of testimony.
-For purposes of this section, the term Chairman shall include any person to whom the Chairman has, pursuant to these regulations, delegated the authority to conduct the hearing.
+- (d) call and examine any party or witness on any matter relevant and material to the issues involved; - (e) cross-examine any opposing party or witness on any matter relevant and material to the issues involved even if such matter was not covered in direct examination of such party or witness; - (f) impeach any party; - (g) impeach any witness regardless of which party first called such witness to testify; - (h) object to questions, the introduction of evidence, or the conduct of the hearing, provided the reason for any such objection is specified at the time of the objection; - (i) rebut the evidence and testimony against such party; - (j) present oral argument on the issues involved; and - (k) briefly summarize such party's position concerning the appeal at the conclusion of testimony.
+For purposes of this section, the term [Chairman] Chairperson shall include any person to whom the [Chairman] Chairperson has[, pursuant to these regulations,] delegated the authority to conduct the hearing.